DJBarnes/django-dump-die/README.md

 and is not meant to stay long-term.
 The red squiggle helps identify it as something that should be removed before any actual commits.

+### Available Parameters
+Both the `dd()` and `dump()` functions take the same parameters, in the same ordering:

+#### Arg1 / Kwarg: index_range
+Default: `None`

+An index range to modify output values of parent entity (if iterable).<br>
+Allows changing the range of which direct-child indexes are fully examined.
+Only affects the direct children of the outermost parent object.
+Can be useful with large datasets, when only wanting to examine a specific range of values.

+When an index range is passed, it overrides the `DJANGO_DD_MAX_ITERABLE_LENGTH` value set in settings.

+Value can be:
+* A single index.
+* A range of two values, to specify starting and ending index (defined such as in a list or tuple).

+#### Arg2 / Kwarg: deepcopy
+Default: `False`

+A boolean to specify if passed objects should be deep-copied before being passed into dd/dump logic.<br>
+If set to `True`, then preserves exact state of object at time of passing into dd/dump.

 ## Configuration
 The package has a few configuration options available to you.
 Each of the following options can be set by adding the associated option and value into your settings file for Django.